EvgenVoit/BSUIR_CAFE/README.md

 # BSUIR_CAFE
-Cafe managment system (REST API) that was created by the help of Indian magicians using Java Framework Spring, JWT, MySQL DB, Spring Security ant etc.
+Cafe managment system (REST API) that was created by the help of Indian magicians using Java Framework Spring, JWT, MySQL DB, Spring Security and etc.